emijane/emijane/README.md

 - gaming + boba = my ideal weekend
 - diamond support in overwatch 2 (masters by end of year...? 😤)

-always down to connect, collab, or just chat about cool ideas.
+always down to connect, collab, or just chat about cool ideas. ˆ𐃷ˆ

-                       ♡  ╱|、
-                          (˚ˎ 。7
-                           |、˜〵
-                          じしˍ,)ノ